grnet/eidas-keycloak-extension/README.md

   * Set the new flow as default in the "Brower Flow" bindings.
   * Adjust depending on your use case the "First Broker Login" and additional properties.

+You can find a very simple howto guide at [howto/README.md](howto/README.md).

 # Build and Install

 Build the project using maven